curtis-m-l/tlb-measurement-cs393/README.md

 stable results, while high values, (near 2048) become detrimentally slow at trial counts over 10,000.

+When determining the number of trials for a given page count, I started at 10,000,000, and reduced the number for each value until the runtime became bearable to run.
+Afterward, several iterations confirmed that the values were stable.

+To ensure the compiler included each access, the values in the array are determined pseudo-randomly at runtime, and the values received from the array are summed and printed.

 ## Results:
 | Pages: | Access Time (us): |
 |--------|-------------------|